Chair Guide

 A general schedule for the journey of a bill to become law is set out in the Legislative Procedure Act.

-Before you can open a vote on a proposal, it has to be motioned by a legislator, and another legislator must second (back) this motion.
+Before you can open a vote on a proposal, it has to be moved by a legislator, and another legislator must second (back) this motion.
 You should regularly check the Assembly forum to be aware when such motions are made!
-Additionally, the respective mandatory debate time must have passed since the last edit was made to the motioned bill.
-With a provided sufficient reason (as judged by you), a legislator can however motion to waive this limit, but you have to wait 24h before passing the motion so objections can be raised ‒ if a legislator objects and gets seconded by another legislator, you may not pass the motion.
-On the other hand, you may also delay the opening of a vote for a reasonable time frame in case you believe that opening a vote at this time would preempt active debate or create scheduling problems.
-Executive Orders are to be put to vote automatically after their debate time, with no need to be motioned.
-For the remainder of procedures, they are then treated like any other bill.
+Additionally, the respective mandatory debate time must have passed since the last edit was made to the motioned legislation.
+Even if the mandatory debate period has elapsed, you may delay the opening of a vote for a reasonable time frame in case you believe that opening a vote immediately after a motion and second would pre-empt active debate or create scheduling problems.
+Executive Orders are to be put to vote automatically after their debate time, with no need for a motion or second.
+For the remainder of procedures, Executive Orders are then treated like any other bill.

 Once you have brought a proposal to vote, you can usually just wait until the voting period is over.
-In rare cases however, a legislator might motion to cancel voting on the proposal so that further edits can be made.
-Like with waiving debate time, they have to provide you a sufficient reason, and you have to wait 24h before making your ruling in order to allow other legislators to object.
+In rare cases however, a legislator might move to cancel voting on the proposal so that further edits can be made.
+A legislator moving to cancel voting must provide a sufficient reason, and you must wait twenty-four hours before making your ruling in order to allow other legislators to object to the motion.
 Until you have made a ruling on such motions, the proposal won’t officially pass or fail, so don’t worry about having to rush a possibly difficult decision without giving it the appropriate thought.

 When a bill’s voting period is over, you count the votes and announce the results, officially passing or failing the proposal.
-If a proposal fails, there is a two-week ban on substantially similar (again, as judged by you) legislation being brought to vote, which you may waive under the same procedure as waiving debate time.
+If a proposal fails, there is a two-week ban on substantially similar (again, as judged by you) legislation being brought to vote, which you may waive under the same procedure as applies to cancelling a vote.

 Bringing A Bill to Vote